gocd/docs.go.cd/content/configuration/configuration_reference.md

 - If both `<siteUrl>` and `<secureSiteUrl>` are not defined, GoCD URLs will use the default domain which in most cases will be `http://your-go-server:8153`
 - If only `<siteUrl>` is defined and is not HTTPS, GoCD URLs will be composed from the `<siteUrl>` entry.
 In this case, the secure pages of GoCD will not be navigable.
 - If only `<siteUrl>` is defined and is HTTPS, GoCD URLs will be composed from the `<siteUrl>` entry and all pages will be HTTPS.
-- If only `<secureSiteUrl>` is defined, GoCD URLs will use the default domain for non-HTTPS pages, while HTTPs pages will be composed from the `<secureSiteUrl>` entry.
+- If only `<secureSiteUrl>` is defined, GoCD URLs will use the default domain for non-HTTPS pages, while HTTPS pages will be composed from the `<secureSiteUrl>` entry.

 **Examples**